 1966: The Troggs used forty-five minutes of spare studio time to record the Chip Taylor-penned song “Wild Thing” at Regent Sound Studio in London.
 The single climbed to #2 in the UK and #1 in the US, and sold over a million copies by June.

-1967: “Somebody to Love” by Jefferson Airplane entered the Billboard Hot 100.
+1967: “Somebody to Love,” the first single from Jefferson Airplane’s second studio album, Surrealistic Pillow, entered the Billboard Hot 100.
 The song was written by vocalist Grace Slick’s then brother-in-law Darby while he and Grace were both members of San Francisco group The Great Society.
 The Airplane’s more ferocious rock and roll version became the band’s first and biggest success, reaching #5 on the Billboard Hot 100, and was as one of the first big hits to come out of the West Coast counterculture scene in the US.

 1969: The Beach Boys announced that they were suing their record label, Capitol, for $2 million in unpaid royalties.
 Back in March of 1967, the band had issued a lawsuit against Capitol asking for termination of their contract, as well as $225,000 in outstanding royalties.
 In July, a settlement was reached between the label and the band, and it was announced that the group would have their own label, Brother Records.
 Distributed by Capitol, the new label’s first release was the single “Heroes and Villains” from the Smiley Smile LP.
 Though used only on the one single and album in 1967, the Brother label imprint laid dormant until the Beach Boys’ departure from Capitol in June of 1969.